© All Rights Reserved sorella

 In areas that travellers around allowed in Myanmar are very safe.
+As a foreigner, the most common crime you should be worried about is petty theft, so keep your belongings secured.
 There is very little crime and the traffic although crazy is not as wild as some neighboring countries.
 There are still some areas with active insurgents, especially in the north eastern part of the country.
 These areas of Myanmar are closed to all foreigners.

 See also International Telephone Calls

 Myanmar's country code is 95.

 International phone calls can be arranged at the Central Telephone & Telegraph Office at the corner of Ponsodan and Mahabandoola Streets in Yangon.
 International Direct Dial calls are also possible from most hotels and at many public call offices (often a phone in a shop), but they are expensive, e.g., a call to the US costs USD6–7 per min.